AhmadWaleed/AhmadWaleed.github.io/blog/_posts/2025-2-08-using-sql-views-for-business-logic-separation.md

 **How Does the Persistence Layer Get Tightly Coupled?**

 You might think that defining a repository interface ensures complete decoupling.
-However, this is not the case because every database management system (DBMS) has a common way to store data, whether they call it a tuple, table, record, or object.
+However, this is not the case because every database management system (DBMS) has a common way to store data, whether they call it a tuple, record, or object in a table.
 These concepts inevitably leak into abstractions one way or another.

 As a result, different domain use cases might not match the repository interface operations, forcing us to name them based on database-specific details rather than business logic.